TScheffler/tscheffler.github.io/_pages/publications.md

 <p>I've supervised and collected a <a href="https://qud-comp.github.io/QUD-comp/">set of cool student projects on computational
   approaches to QUDs</a>, it can be found on GitHub.</p>

+<p>We maintain the public Zotero library on <a href="https://www.zotero.org/groups/2613859/linguistics_of_emojis">"Linguistics of Emojis"</a>.
+You can suggest additions via a form linked from the Zotero group page.</p>

 <h2>Book</h2>